 The later half of the 18th century and the early part of the 19th century saw a huge expansion in the supply of piped water throughout London.
 To cope with the increase in sewage, from 1815 onwards, properties were allowed to connect their cesspools and household drainage directly into the sewage system that emptied into the Thames.
 By 1848, the problem of ineffective or unemptied cesspools became so critical that connection to the main system became mandatory.

 Water closets also placed an even greater strain on London’s sewage system after they were popularised by the Great Exhibition in 1851.
 According to Bill Bryson’s At Home, by the mid 1850s around two hundred thousand flush toilets were in use in London.
 The situation came to a head in 1858 with the Great Stink, a particularly warm summer when even Parliament couldn’t stand to be in session next to the Thames.
-In addition, Cholera outbreaks with high mortality rates were happening with alarming regularity and suspicion was already falling on the way sewage was handled when John Snow, a British physician, confirmed his theory by removing the handle of the water pump at Broad Street, stopping a cholera outbreak almost overnight.
+In addition, cholera outbreaks with high mortality rates were happening with alarming regularity.
+Suspicion was already falling on the way sewage was handled when John Snow, a British physician, confirmed his theory by removing the handle of the water pump at Broad Street, stopping a cholera outbreak almost overnight.

 So whilst water wasn’t exactly appetising in London, it wasn’t it short supply.
-I think a more likely explanation is that the shallower London sink was used in the scullery where water was just allowed to drain away and so didn’t require an overflow, than in the butler’s pantry.
+I think a more likely explanation is that the shallower London sink was used in the scullery where water was just allowed to drain away and so didn’t require an overflow, as in the butler’s pantry.

 However, the Belfast butler’s sink did become very popular as a sink pattern and by the 1920s it was even included in housing specifications.
 This is partly because it’s deep size made it very practical for washing clothes in, as well as the baby, but also because the open weir overflow could be easily cleaned with a brush, ensuring germs couldn’t build up undetected as they had done so in the past.